-- 1.1 The Accounts and Audit Regulations 2015 require that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance". - 1.2 The PSIAS mandate a periodic preparation of a risk-based plan, which must incorporate or be linked to a strategic high level statement on how the internal audit service will be delivered and developed in accordance with the charter and how it links to the organisational objectives and priorities, this is set out in the Internal Audit Strategy. - 1.3 Risk is defined as 'the possibility of an event occurring that will have an impact on the achievement of objectives'.
+- 1.1 The Accounts and Audit Regulations 2015 require that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance". - 1.2 The Public Sector Internal Audit Standards (PSIAS) mandate a periodic preparation of a risk-based plan, which must incorporate or be linked to a strategic high level statement on how the internal audit service will be delivered and developed in accordance with the charter and how it links to the organisational objectives and priorities, this is set out in the Internal Audit Strategy. - 1.3 Risk is defined as 'the possibility of an event occurring that will have an impact on the achievement of objectives'.
 Risk can be a positive and negative aspect, so as well as managing things that could have an adverse impact (downside risk) it is also important to look at potential benefits (upside risk). - 1.4 The development of a risk-based plan takes into account the organisation's risk management framework.
 The process identifies the assurance (and consulting) assignments for a specific period, by identifying and prioritising all those areas on which objective assurance is required.
-This is then also applied when carrying out individual risk based assignments to provide assurance on part of the risk management framework, including the mitigation of individual or groups of risks. - 1.5 The following factors are also taken into account when developing the internal audit plan: - Any declarations of interest so as to avoid conflicts of interest; - The requirements of the use of specialists e.g. IT auditors; - Striking the right balance over the range of reviews needing to be delivered, for example systems and risk based reviews, specific key controls testing, value for money and added value reviews; - The relative risk maturity of the Authority; - Allowing contingency time to undertake ad-hoc reviews or fraud investigations as necessary; - The time required to carry out the audit planning process effectively as well as regular reporting to and attendance at Financial Scrutiny and Audit Committee, the development of the annual report and opinion and the Quality Assurance and Improvement Programme. - 1.6 In accordance with best practice the Financial Scrutiny and Audit Committee should 'review and assess the annual internal audit work plan'.
+This is then also applied when carrying out individual risk based assignments to provide assurance on part of the risk management framework, including the mitigation of individual or groups of risks. - 1.5 The following factors are also taken into account when developing the internal audit plan: - Any declarations of interest so as to avoid conflicts of interest; - The requirements of the use of specialists e.g. IT auditors; - Striking the right balance over the range of reviews needing to be delivered, for example systems and risk based reviews, specific key controls testing, value for money and added value reviews: - The relative risk maturity of the Authority; - Allowing contingency time to undertake ad-hoc reviews or fraud investigations as necessary; - The time required to carry out the audit planning process effectively as well as regular reporting to and attendance at Financial Scrutiny and Audit Committee, the development of the annual report and opinion and the Quality Assurance and Improvement Programme. - 1.6 In accordance with best practice the Financial Scrutiny and Audit Committee should 'review and assess the annual internal audit work plan'.

-2. INTERNAL AUDIT CHARTER
+2. AUDIT CHARTER

-- 2.1 The Internal Audit Charter was developed as part of the planning process in 2014/15 and incorporated the requirements of the PSIAS.
-There is an obligation under the PSIAS for the Charter to be periodically reviewed and presented.
-This Charter is therefore reviewed annually by the Internal Audit Consortium Manager to confirm its ongoing validity and completeness.
-In addition the Charter will be presented to the Section 17 Officer, the Head of Finance, senior management and the Financial Scrutiny and Audit Committee every 2 years for review. - 2.2 The Internal Audit Charter has been reviewed by the Internal Audit Consortium Manager in 2016/17 and amendments were made to reflect the operation of the internal audit team, under the new contract with TIAA Ltd, which commenced on 1 April 2015, and to take on board improvements made to the service during the 2015/16 financial year.
-This updated Charter is attached at Appendix 1, for review and approval by the Financial Scrutiny and Audit Committee.
+- 2.1 The Internal Audit Charter (the Charter) was developed as part of the planning process in 2014/15 and incorporated the requirements of the PSIAS, this was updated in 2015/16 to more accurately reflect the working arrangements with the new Internal Audit Contractor TIAA Ltd. - 2.2 There is an obligation under the PSIAS for the Charter to be periodically reviewed and presented.
+This Charter is therefore reviewed annually by the Internal Audit Consortium Manager to confirm its ongoing validity and completeness, and presented to the Section 17

+Officer, senior management and the Financial Scrutiny and Audit Committee every 2 years, or as required for review.